davk28/brokenluck.github.io/about/index.md

 percentage.
 Use your discretion and attack towers that you think you can win.
 If sensible, always attack greens towers first, yellows next, and reds last.

-If any of the above expectations aren't met, one of your officers may reach out to you directly on Line and we may take you out the next guild battle.
+If any of the above expectations aren't met, one of our officers may reach out to you directly on Line and we may take you out the next guild battle.

 <hr/>